Q

 Are there healthcare professionals reviewing my claim?

-The CTSSP Administrator’s team of claims evaluators have undergone thalidomide specific training and follow medically informed guidelines when assessing claims in order to determine if the Survivor’s request aligns with the intent of EMAF, for example: confirming that expenses are eligible in addition to supporting a need based on their thalidomide-related birth differences and secondary health conditions.
+The CTSSP Administrator’s team of application evaluators have undergone thalidomide specific training and follow medically informed guidelines when assessing applications in order to determine if the Survivor’s request aligns with the intent of EMAF, for example: confirming that expenses are eligible in addition to supporting a need based on their thalidomide-related birth differences and secondary health conditions.

-The claims evaluators meet regularly with the healthcare professionals on the team to discuss the claims which are under review which ensures that claims are evaluated with the appropriate level of medical input as needed.
+The application evaluators meet regularly with the healthcare professionals on the team to discuss the applications which are under review which ensures that applications are evaluated with the appropriate level of medical input as needed.

 Do other medical staff and/or Multidisciplinary Committee review my claim?